Home ยป Projects ยป Crafts ยป Vintage Christmas Tree Centerpieces Using Old Tins

 Step 4: Fill in Gaps with Spanish Moss (optional)

-If there’s a gap between the lower tree branches and the edge of the tin, allowing you to see some of the paper, you can fill in the gap with some Spanish moss or excelsior (as shown).
+If there’s a gap between the lower tree branches and the edge of the tin (or you simply like the look), you can fill in the gap with some Spanish moss (as shown).
 Shredded paper or shredded cellophane in silver or gold would also work.

 I made mine using a Sizzix Big Kick die cut machine (which I LOVE), using cardboard from a cereal box.
 Of course you can simply draw and cut your own stars from whatever material you have on hand, yellow cardstock or the tin lid of a disposable pan, for example.